 Citizen Science is the crowd-sourcing of conservation data by the general public.
 It’s a great hands-on learning tool to get children and youth involved in real science and helps them learn new things about the world around them.
 We select specific projects on an annual basis, provide resources and tools that make it simple for our members to engage and learn.
 We partner with and promote provincial and regional counts (ie birds, amphibians, bats) so that our members are able to participate and be active submitting data across a wide area of topics.

-Our 2018 citizen science project focuses on pollinators.
+Pollinator Citizen Science: Our 2018 youth citizen science project focuses on pollinators.
 Through this citizen science project, youth will learn about wild pollinators, species identification and data collection methods through our network of nature clubs, our online community and resources such as NatureWILD magazine.
 They will collect essential data on the abundance and diversity of bees, wasps, and butterflies in green spaces in their local area through data collection events and be encouraged to take action to increase pollinator habitat by planting for pollinators.
-Data is analyzed by a biologist and final reports are presented to our partners, who use the findings to make informed choices about habitat management and how to support pollinator diversity.
+Learn more here.